usegalaxy-eu/operations/influxdb-zfs.md

 - The remaining field groups (`used`, `avail`, `compr`) report block usage at the dataset ("filesystem") level .
-The data comes from the command `zfs get` and reports the ZFS properties "used", "avail" (bytes) and "compressratio" (ratio as floating point).
+The data comes from the command `zfs list` and reports the ZFS properties "used", "avail" (bytes) and "compressratio" (ratio as floating point).

   There is one `scope=dataset,fset=space` field group for every